Vegan Chocolate Pie

-This easy vegan chocolate pie is rich, silky, and fudgy and may just be the most delicious vegan dessert ever!
-Made with tofu and a few other simple ingredients, this tofu cream pie couldn't be easier to make and it will amaze even the most skeptical eaters!
-Plus, it's dairy-free, nut-free, and can easily be made gluten-free, so everyone can enjoy it!
+This easy vegan chocolate pie is rich, silky, and fudgy, and may just be the most delicious vegan dessert you’ve ever had!
+Made with tofu and a few other simple ingredients, this tofu cream pie couldn’t be easier to make, and it will amaze even the most skeptical eaters!

 - chocolaty, rich, creamy, and all-around delicious!

-- perfect to make a day ahead for parties or holidays.
+- Perfect for making ahead of time for parties or holidays.

-- Tofu - for the creamy filling of the pie.
+- Tofu – for the creamy filling of the pie.
 There are two options for tofu: Silken tofu in the shelf-stable cardboard box or water-packed tofu in the refrigerated section.
-As strange as it sounds, if you use Silken tofu it needs to be extra firm but if you use water-packed it must be soft to get the correct silky-smooth texture.
+As strange as it sounds, if you use Silken tofu, it needs to be extra firm; however, if you use water-packed tofu, it must be soft to achieve the correct silky-smooth texture.

 - Cocoa Powder – for the chocolate flavor.

-- Coconut Oil - to make the pie rich and make it set firm when refrigerated.
-You can also use vegan butter instead of coconut oil.
-(The coconut oil will make it slightly more firm).
+- Coconut Oil – to make the pie rich and make it set firm when refrigerated.
+You can also use vegan butter as an alternative to coconut oil.
+(The coconut oil will make it slightly firmer.)

-- Vanilla- for flavor. (optional - if gives it a nice flavor, but you can leave it out if you don't have any).
+- Vanilla– for flavor. (optional – it gives it a nice flavor, but you can leave it out if you don’t have any).

 - Salt – for flavor.